Weak Convergence Of Tamed Exponential Integrators for Stochastic Differential Equations

-We prove weak convergence for a class of exponential integrators where a form of taming is used for the one-sided Lipschitz drift term.
-The GBM methods exploit the exact solution of geometric Brownian motion, see \cite{utkuLord} and \cite{tamedGBM} where strong convergence of related methods were considered.
-Further, by taking $A=B_i=0$ we simultaneously prove weak convergence for the standard exponential tamed scheme such as in \cite{hutzenthaler2012}.
-Our proof is based on the Kolmogorov equation and one of the main difficulties is to take into account the stochasticity in the solution operator.

 In our numerical experiments we compare different approaches to estimate the weak errors all using multi-level Monte Carlo (MLMC) techniques as reviewed in \cite{giles_2015}.
-For a linear diffusion term we observe that the exponential tamed method does not perform well for larger timesteps and hence a timestep restriction is required for MLMC techniques (for example to estimate the weak errors).
+For a linear diffusion term we observe that the exponential tamed method does not perform well for larger time step sizes and hence a time step size restriction is required for MLMC techniques (for example to estimate the weak errors).
 This is of particular interest as tamed methods were originally introduced and strong convergence was examined precisely to control nonlinearities in the context of MLMC type simulations, see \cite{hutzenthaler2012}.
 The GBM based method does not suffer in this way in our experiments for linear noise.
 For nonlinear diffusion both tamed based methods require a step size restriction for convergence on the MLMC techniques.

 The paper is organized as follows: in Section \ref{sec:setting} we state our assumptions on the drift and diffusion, present the new numerical method and state our main results.
 In Section \ref{sec:NumericalResults} we present numerical simulations illustrating the rate of convergence using the MLMC simulations and compare the different approaches.
 The proofs of the main results are then given in detail in Sections \ref{sec:BoundedMoments} and \ref{sec:WeakConvergence}.